davidjahn/pcc-learning-name/pcc-hello-world-example/README.md

 where `XXXX` will be replaced by the system time when the key/value pair was cached.

-## Explanation of REST Endpoints
+## The App's Two REST Endpoints

-This is a Spring Boot application which has 2 REST endpoints
+This is Spring Boot app has two REST endpoints:

-1. `/` - landing page url.
+- `/` - Pings the app.
 Returns the string `Pong`.
+- `/hello` - Asks the caching service for the `HelloWorld` key, to get the value associated with the key.
+The value is a timestamp.
-2. `/hello` - Hits a service which retrieves the `HelloWorld` key with its value, a timestamp.
-If the `HelloWorld` key has not yet been cached (a cache miss), the current time is obtained to be used as the value.
+If the `HelloWorld` key has not yet been cached (a cache miss), the current time is calculated to be used as the value.
 The key/value pair is placed into the cache.
-And, subsequent uses of this endpoint return the cached value.
+And, subsequent uses of this endpoint returns the cached value.

-## How the application works

-Spring Boot helps us create most of bits necessary to run this application with a Pivotal Cloud Cache(PCC) cluster.
-Few annotation to notice
+## Annotations

+Spring Boot implements annotations that make the implementation of the look-aside cache easy.
+Here are brief descriptions of some of these annotations:

-- `@SpringBootApplication` - This will help developer not to make any more configuration that might be required to run this application as a jar on the container
+- `@SpringBootApplication` - Helps the developer not make more configuration than might be required to run this application as a JAR in the container.

-- `@Cacheable` - This annotation helps developer indicate that the method `sayHelloWorld()` will be cached with the name specified on the annotation.
+- `@Cacheable` - Helps the developer indicate that the return value from the `sayHelloWorld()` method
+will be cached with the name specified in the annotation.

-- `@Service` - This annotation on class `HelloWorldService` makes the class condidate for spring component scanning
+- `@Service` - This annotation on class `HelloWorldService` makes the class a candidate for Spring component scanning.

-#### PCC Specific Annotations
+#### PCC-Specific Annotations

-- `@EnableClusterConfiguration(useHttp = true)` - This annotation indicates that the configuration
+- `@EnableClusterConfiguration(useHttp = true)` - This annotation indicates
-that will be created in a PCC cluster would be saved using `ClusterConfigurationService`, a concept in PCC.
-We dont need to dig into it more here, but it will use http protocol to send the configurations needed from this application to PCC cluster.
+that the configuration that will be created in the caching service will be saved using `ClusterConfigurationService`, a concept in Apache Geode and in PCC.
+It uses the HTTP protocol to send the configurations needed from this application to the caching service (Apache Geode or PCC).

-- `@EnableCachingDefinedRegions` - This annotation will ensure that `Region`( a concept in PCC which is analogus to `Map`), will be created based on Spring Caching abstraction.
+- `@EnableCachingDefinedRegions` - This annotation ensures that the Apache Geode or PCC cluster _region_, a logical organization of data which is analogus to a map, will be created based on the Spring caching abstraction.

 ### Reference Documentation
-For further reference, please consider the following sections:
+For further reference, please consider the following documentation:

 * [Official Gradle documentation](https://docs.gradle.org)
 * [Official Pivotal Cloud Cache documentation](https://docs.pivotal.io/p-cloud-cache/1-7/app-development.html)
 * [Official Spring Boot Data Geode documentation](https://docs.spring.io/autorepo/docs/spring-boot-data-geode-build/1.0.0.BUILD-SNAPSHOT/reference/htmlsingle/#geode-autoconfiguration-annotations-extension-caching)

 ### Guides
-The following guides illustrate how to use some features concretely:
+The following guides illustrate how to use some features:

 * [Caching Data with Spring](https://spring.io/guides/gs/caching/)
 * [Building a RESTful Web Service](https://spring.io/guides/gs/rest-service/)